 This code adds an extrude variant which functions by first extruding normally then joining and dissolving certain geometry.
 The operator makes it extremely quick and simple to block out environments, complex buildings, stairs, doors, etc.

-This tool has three options:
+This tool has four options:

 - Original Loop determines whether to keep the original boundary edges of the extrusion.